-Under the Companies Act 2014, a director of a company:
+Under the Companies Act 2014:

-• cannot be under the age of eighteen, as detailed in Section 131 of the Companies Act 2014.
+• a director of a company cannot be under the age of eighteen, as detailed in Section 131 of the Companies Act 2014.
 Any appointment of a minor as a director is void and the minor ceases to have the power to act as a director.
 Equally where a secretary is an individual, the secretary must also be over eighteen.

-• cannot be a body corporate, as detailed in Section 130 of the Companies Act 2014
+• a director of a company cannot be a body corporate, as detailed in Section 130 of the Companies Act 2014

-• cannot be an undischarged bankrupt, as detailed in Section 132 of the Companies Act 2014
+• a director of a company cannot be an undischarged bankrupt, as detailed in Section 132 of the Companies Act 2014

-• cannot be a director of more than 25 companies unless those other companies are exempted, as detailed in Section 142 of the Companies Act 2014
+• a director of a company cannot be a director of more than 25 companies unless those other companies are exempted, as detailed in Section 142 of the Companies Act 2014 (please see below for more details of these exceptions).
+If a director of a company is the director of more then 25 companies, it is a Category 4 offence, as detailed in Section 871 of the Companies Act 2014.

 Please Note: There are exemptions to the 25 company limit.
 Exempted companies, for the purpose of the 25 company rule, include:

-• PLCs (public limited companies),
+– PLCs (public limited companies)

-• A holding company and its subsidiaries are counted as one company for the purposes of Section 142 of the Companies Act 2014.
+– A holding company and its subsidiaries are counted as one company for the purposes of Section 142 of the Companies Act 2014.

-A Form B74 (see the Forms page) is required to be completed by any person being appointed as director of an Irish registered company (Form A1), where that person is currently disqualified in a foreign jurisdiction from acting as a director or secretary of a body corporate or an undertaking.
-The B74 sets out the jurisdiction in which the individual is so disqualified, the date on which he/she became so disqualified and the period for which he/she is so disqualified.
+A Form B74 (see the Forms page) is required to be completed by any person being appointed as director of an Irish registered company, where that person is currently disqualified in a foreign jurisdiction from acting as a director or secretary of a body corporate or an undertaking.

 A Form B74a is required to be completed (see the Forms page) where a person already appointed as a director of an Irish registered company becomes disqualified in a foreign jurisdiction after the notice of appointment.
-This notice should be filed within 15 days of the disqualification.
+This Forms required details of the jurisdiction in which they have become disqualified, the date on which they became disqualified and the period for which the disqualification lasts.

 Part 5 of the Companies Act 2014 sets out the duties of directors and other officers and apply to every company on the register.
-Directors Duties have been codified and placed into the Act to provide transparency as to the role of company officers.
-The Act can only realistically provide core duties of position and case law may determine other requirements/existing requirements

 Minimum number of Directors